siraben/website/about.md

 title: About Me
 permalink: /about/
 ---
 Hello!
 I'm Ben.
-I'm currently a first-year studying computer science and mathematics at Vanderbilt University.
+I'm an undergraduate studying computer science and mathematics at Vanderbilt University.
 I'm interested in everything from hardware and assembly programming to functional programming and formal verification.